cwmservices/cwmservices/README.md

 # About Me:
 I began my journey as a full-stack developer, building end-to-end applications for individuals and working on hobby projects.
 Over time, this path naturally evolved into successful freelancing and then founding my own agency, where I focus on delivering reliable, modern digital solutions for real businesses.
 Today, I work across backend and frontend development, helping clients turn ideas into scalable applications.
 Alongside client work, I actively create educational content on YouTube and write technical articles, sharing practical knowledge and documenting my growth in the tech space.
 As a founder, I care deeply about clean engineering, long-term impact, and continuous learning.
-I'm currently exploring AI and agentic development, with a strong interest in how intelligent systems can improve workflows and digital products. ~Driven by curiosity.
-Focused on quality.
-Building with purpose.
+I'm currently exploring AI and agentic development, with a strong interest in how intelligent systems can improve workflows and digital products.

 ## CONNECT WITH ME
 <table>